wpwoodjr/Stereo-Image-Combiner/README.md

 - Built with vanilla JavaScript, HTML, and CSS
 - No external dependencies or libraries required
 - Uses HTML5 Canvas for image manipulation and rendering
-- Handles various image formats supported by your browser (JPG, PNG, GIF, etc.)
+- Handles various input image formats supported by your browser (JPG, PNG, GIF, etc.)
-- The final output is saved as a PNG with full transparency support, or optionally a JPG with selectable quality setting
+- The final output is saved as a JPG with selectable quality setting, or optionally a PNG with full transparency support

 ## Browser Compatibility